Keksuccino/docs_fancymenu/elements.md

 ## Browser
 An element that renders a live web page inside the game.

-> This element requires the **[MCEF (Minecraft Chromium Embedded Framework)](https://www.curseforge.com/minecraft/mc-mods/mcef)** mod to be installed and working.
+This element requires the **MCEF (Minecraft Chromium Embedded Framework)** mod to be installed and working!
-{.is-warning}

-> When you see only black instead of the actual browser content, it is most likely not related to FancyMenu, but MCEF.
-MCEF probably failed to load correctly, so FancyMenu can't use it.<br>
-In this case you should better reach out to the MCEF devs and ask them for help in their Discord: https://discord.gg/rNrh5kW8Ty
-{.is-danger}
+You can download MCEF from the official project pages on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mcef) and [Modrinth](https://modrinth.com/mod/mcef).

+For newer Minecraft versions (1.21.5+), the official MCEF projects do not provide builds, but there is a fork with builds for latest Minecraft versions, which can be found [here](https://www.curseforge.com/minecraft/mc-mods/mcef-keksuccino) (CurseForge) and [here](https://modrinth.com/mod/mcef-keksuccino) (Modrinth).
+This fork is maintained by Keksuccino, to get builds for latest Minecraft versions out as fast as possible.

 *   **Use Cases:**
     *   Displaying a server's live Dynmap.